IOTA Review: Distributed Permissionless Ledger for IoT

-This will open up enormous possibilities, such as vehicles that share weather and road conditions for small micropayments, or smart thermostats sharing temperature, humidity or wind data with weather stations.
+That will open up enormous possibilities, such as vehicles that share weather and road conditions for small micropayments or smart thermostats sharing temperature, humidity or wind data with weather stations.

 The IOTA total and circulating supply is 2,779,530,283.
 The team decided on this number because it is optimized for ternary computation, being the largest possible 33-digit ternary number.

-This total supply was pre-mined at the genesis transaction and there will never be more IOTA minted or mined.
+This total supply was pre-mined at the Genesis transaction, and there will never be more IOTA minted or mined.
 It is a fixed supply.
-Because there are no miners required to secure the IOTA network there are no incentives for anyone to try and raise network fees by slowing the network, or any other conflict of interest.
+Because no miners are required to secure the IOTA network, there are no incentives for anyone to try and raise network fees by slowing the network or any other conflict of interest.

-Even though IOTA tokens were created in 2015 as part of the crowdsale, it wasn't until June 2017 that the tokens were listed on an exchange.
-At that time the token traded between $0.55 and $0.65.
+Even though IOTA tokens were created in 2015 as part of the crowd sale, it wasn't until June 2017 that they were listed on an exchange.
+At that time, the token traded between $0.55 and $0.65.

-It couldn't hold up that high and by November 2017 it was back under $0.40, but that didn't last for long as December 2017 was the huge rally for the entire cryptocurrency market.
+The MIOTA token was volatile from the start, dropping from its opening levels to just $0.18 a month later, rebounding and climbing over $1 by mid-August 2017.
+It couldn't hold up that high, and by November 2017, it was back under $0.40, but that didn't last for long, as December 2017 was a massive rally for the entire cryptocurrency market.

-It reached its all-time high of $5.69 on December 19, 2017, and quickly fell from those heights.
-Even so, it struggled and managed to remain above $1 until July 2018.
-From there is crept steadily lower and as of August 2019 it sits at just $0.265044.
+MIOTA reached its all-time high of $5.69 on 19th December 2017 but quickly fell from those dizzy heights.
+The token struggled but remained above $1 until July 2018.

 Buying & Storing MIOTA